sd17spring/sd17spring.github.io/_pages/resources.md

 ## General

-[Stack Overflow](http://stackoverflow.com) is a community of programmers, and a knowledge base of many questions and answers about programming topics (including Python).
-It can be useful to search directly; it also shows up in Google search results.
+[Stack Overflow](http://stackoverflow.com) is a community of programmers, and a knowledge base of programming questions and answers.
+You can search it directly from its site; it also shows up in Google search results.

 ## Linux (Ubuntu)